plindman/plindman/README.md

 ## 🎓 Tech Stack & Skills

-- **Programming Languages**: Currently mostly Python and Javascript, but not afraid to grab any tech that helps me solve the problem.
+- **Programming Languages**: Currently mostly TypeScript andPython, but not afraid to grab any tech that helps me solve the problem.
 In the past, deep C/C++ know-how.
 - **Technologies**: AI/ML, Data Engineering, DevOps

 I'm always keen to discuss topics like **AI advancements**, **data science**.